What are Sales Battlecards and How Can Your Sales Team Benefit from Them?

 Sales battlecards aren’t a one-time project.
 Instead, they need to be revisited often.

 Why?
-Your own products and features will change and evolve in the future.
+Your products and features will change and evolve in the future.
 So will that of your competitors.

 How to use them